Frequently asked questions and answers around JEB.

 Yes.
 As long as your JEB subscription is valid, users in your organization may access and use data produced by JEB.

-If you have installed multiple versions of Java, we recommend you set the
+If you have installed multiple versions of Java, make sure to set the

-JAVA_HOME environment variable to point to your JDK version 8 folder.
+JAVA_HOME environment variable to the JDK of your choice.

 java -jar bin/app/jebc.jar

-JEB complains that it "requires a Java runtime environment", although I have one installed.¶
+Why does JEB complains that it "requires a Java runtime environment", although I have one installed?#

 java binary should be accessible from the

-JAVA_HOME environment variable pointing to your Java installation folder (bin/).
+JAVA_HOME environment variable should exist and point to your Java installation folder (bin/).